Difference Between YTD Return and Yield

 There are several benefits of the year-to-date yield.

 Investor understands the overall performance of their investment, and they also come to know about their rate of interest, which is the total return acquired on the initial investment.
-It is forward-looking and often less accurate than the return.
+It is forward-looking and less accurate than the return.

 Main Differences Between YTD Return and Yield